 This report presents findings from a case study of Owairaka District School's collaboration with their community as part of the Garden to Table programme and other initiatives.
 It is the second case study NZCER has carried out as part of a wider project looking at successful and sustained collaborations between New Zealand schools and community and professional experts.
 The research included attending an open day at Owairaka District School, observing the Garden to Table programme in action, and interviews with the principal, teachers, community volunteers and students.

 You are here

 The latest publications are shown by default.
 Refine your search using the filters below.
 Press CTRL + click to select more than one option in a group.

 SpringboardTrust is a non-profit organisation whose aim is to improve student outcomes through improving the effectiveness of principals.
-Its work addresses a conspicuous absence in the support needed for principals in the New Zealand self-managing schools system.
+NZCER was asked to evaluate the short-term impact of its flagship programme, the Strategic Leadership for Principals Programme (SLPP).

 This article argues that particular experiences in the workplace are more important than others and can lead to transformational learning.
 This may enable practitioners to cross ‘vocational thresholds’ to new ways of being.
 A notion of ‘vocational thresholds’ is developed, aiming to help build an understanding of the most powerful learning experiences of general practitioners (GPs).